kevinkovalchik/RawQuant/README.md

  * RawQuant has migrated from MSFileReader to the .NET implementation of Thermo's [RawFileReader]( http://planetorbitrap.com/rawfilereader#.WtfhwpPwbAw)!
  This means RawQuant is no longer dependent on an installation of MSFileReader, and can run on Windows, Linux and MacOS systems.
 A new requirement is the .NET framework on Windows or Mono on Linux.
 Please report any issues you find.
- * The paper describing the RawQuant tool is now available: https://pubs.acs.org/doi/10.1021/acs.jproteome.8b00072.
+ * The [paper describing the RawQuant tool](https://pubs.acs.org/doi/10.1021/acs.jproteome.8b00072) is now available: .
  * We are working to develop an implementation of RawQuant as a QC and real-time performance monitoring tool.
 You can follow and use this implementation [here](https://github.com/kevinkovalchik/RawQuant/tree/qc_dev).
  * We hope to incoporate reading of TMTc values in the near future.
  * We are working to add support for extraction of scan information and data from Boxcar runs.
 Follow this development [here](https://github.com/kevinkovalchik/RawQuant/issues/1).